SandalaDev/sandala.dev/README.md

   For additional help, see the official [Auth Example](https://github.com/payloadcms/payload/tree/main/examples/auth) or the [Authentication](https://payloadcms.com/docs/authentication/overview#authentication-overview) docs.

-- #### Posts
+- #### projects

-  Posts are used to generate blog posts, news articles, or any other type of content that is published over time.
-All posts are layout builder enabled so you can generate unique layouts for each post using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
-Posts are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.
+  projects are used to generate blog projects, news articles, or any other type of content that is published over time.
+All projects are layout builder enabled so you can generate unique layouts for each Project using layout-building blocks, see [Layout Builder](#layout-builder) for more details. projects are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.

 - #### Pages